Bimfortune12/LITA-CLASS-PROJECT/README.md

 ### Power BI
 Power BI is a business analytics tool by misrosoft that provides interactive visualization and business intelligence capabilities with a simple interface for end users to create reports and dashbords.The main components of Power BI is Power BI Desktop(for report creation).Power BI Service(for sharing and collaboration)and Power BI
-Mobile( for viewing reports on mobile.
+Mobile( for viewing reports on mobile)

 * A data model in Power BI is a structured collection of date that allows users to define relationshiops between different tables and create unified view of data.
 * The difference betwen a calculated column and a measure in Power BI: A Calculated column is computed row by row when the data is loaded while a  measure is a dynamic calculation performed on aggregated data during report interactions